mrmultifunk/Baby-Buddy-Scale/README.md

 # Baby Buddy Scale
 A 3D printed scale to use with Baby Buddy and Home Assistant.
+This is a work in progress.
+I'm mainly sharing it here, for my own learning and for others to get inspiration.

 ## Parts needed